Joseph Matino

 mount

-Look for an entry that shows where the root filesystem (/) is mounted from.
-In my setup, the root filesystem is mounted from /var/lib/vz/images/300/vm-300-disk-0.raw.
+Look for the entry showing where the root filesystem is mounted from.
+In my setups, this is typically something like /var/lib/vz/images/300/vm-300-disk-0.raw.

 mkdir /mnt/tmp